NHERI-SimCenter/BrailsPlusPlus/examples/nsi_integration/nsi_integration.rst

 .. note::

       #.
-The NSI is new and under development and as a consequence not perfect.
+Information on the fields output for NSI can be found `here <https://www.hec.usace.army.mil/confluence/nsi/technicalreferences/latest/technical-documentation#id-.TechnicalDocumentationv2022-NSIPublicFields>`_
       #.
 When the number of buildings is different and integration is used, **imputation** may be needed.
+      #.
+The NSI is new and under development and as a consequence is not perfect.